- Graduate Admissions

 CS Teaching Assistantships:

-Applicants must be certified for oral English proficiency by one of the accepted methods (TOEFL within last 2 years, IELTS, OEPT.)
+Applicants must be certified in oral English proficiency by one of the accepted methods (TOEFL within last 2 years, IELTS, OEPT.)
 See details here http://www.purdue.edu/oepp/oept/methods.html .
 If you meet one of these, send your proof of certification to Shelley Straley.

 CS students needing to take the OEPT should contact Shelley Straley well in advance.
 Non-CS students should contact their Graduate Coordinator to arrange a test.